 - Pests have trouble laying eggs in gritty mix.
 This is the one thing that officially won me over.
 Though you’re still at risk of developing pests on your plants, they can’t hide out in between woodchips and perlite in the same way they can in finer pieces of actual soil.

-Of course, we have to also talk about the drawbacks of gritty mix.
-Every gardener has different preferences, and gritty mix isn’t for everybody.
+Of course, we have to also talk about the drawbacks of gritty mix for cactus.
+Every cactus gardener has different preferences, and a gritty mix isn’t for everybody.

 Here are the biggest downsides to consider:

 - You have to water more often.
 I tend toward overwatering plants, so gritty mix is a great solution for me.
 But if you tend to forget to water, or just don’t want to change your current schedule, you might not like this mixture!

 - There are more supplies.
 If you have limited storage space, having multiple bags of materials might be too much for you.
 Not to mention, when you do run out, it may take trips to multiple stores to find everything you need.
 Without a doubt, gritty mix is less accessible than regular potting soil.

 - Repotting takes more time—if you weren’t already removing the old soil from your plants.
 If you were already doing so, it won’t take much extra time at all!
 Here’s a tip for when the weather’s warm: bring your cactus potting outside and spray off the excess soil with the jet setting on your hose.
 It works wonders at removing the soil without damaging the roots.
 I miss this method so much in the winter months.

 - You will need to fertilize plants in a gritty mixture regularly.
 In my opinion, this isn’t a big deal, but it is a bit of a hassle.
 I use a few drops of this fertilizer in my plant’s water every single time I water.
 Though succulents and cacti wouldn’t need regular fertilizing in an organic mixture, they do need some added nutrients if you take a soilless route.